Unibo students

 Transferable skills: key tools for education and work

-From entrepreneurship to AI, from digital media to active citizenship, from communication and public engagement to employability: enroll from 29 January.
+From entrepreneurship to AI, from digital media to active citizenship, from communication and public engagement to employability: enroll now.

 Students